-AMC3 FSTD (A).
-300 Guidance on design and qualification of flight and navigation procedures trainers (FNPTs)
+3.4 AMC3 FSTD(A).300 Guidance on design and qualification of flight and navigation procedures trainers (FNPTs)

 - (1) Traditionally training devices used by the ab-initio professional pilot schools have been relatively simple instrument flight-only aids.
 These devices were loosely based on the particular school's aeroplane.
 The performance would be approximately correct in a small number of standard configurations, however the handling characteristics could range from rudimentary to loosely representative.
 The instrumentation and avionics fit varied between basic and very close to the target aeroplane.
-The approval to use such devices as part of a training course was based on a regular subjective evaluation of the equipment and its operator by an inspector of the competent authority. - (2) CS-FSTD(A) introduces two new devices: FNPT I & FNPT II.
+The approval to use such devices as part of a training course was based on a regular subjective evaluation of the equipment and its operator by an inspector of the competent authority. - (2) GM-FSTD(A) introduces two new devices: FNPT I & FNPT II.
 The FNPT I device is essentially a replacement for the traditional instrument flight ground training device taking advantage of recent technologies and having a more objective design basis.
 The FNPT II device is the more advanced of the two defined standards and fulfils the wider requirements of the various Part-FCL professional pilot training modules up to and including (optionally with additional features) multi-crew cooperation (MCC) training. - (3) The currently available technologies enable such new devices to have much greater fidelity and lower life-cycle costs than was previously possible.
 A more objective design basis encourages better understanding and therefore modelling of the aeroplane systems, handling and performance.
-These advances combined with the ever upwardly spiralling costs of flying and with the environmental pressures all point towards the need for revised standards. - (4) The FNPT II device essentially bridges the gap in design complexity between the traditional subjectively created device and the objectively based level A full flight simulator (FFS).
+These advances combined with the ever upwardly spiralling costs of flying and with the environmental pressures all point towards the need for revised standards. - (4) The FNPT II device essentially bridges the gap in design complexity between the traditional subjectively created device and the objectively based level A full flight simulator (FFS). - (5) These new standards are designed to replace the highly subjective design standards and qualification methods with new objective and subjective methods, which ensure that the devices fulfil their intended goals throughout their service lives.